coffeemocha/ip/docs/README.md

 ---

 ## 🔥 Introduction
 **GodBot** is the supreme AI assistant that manages your mundane mortal tasks.
 It listens to your feeble commands and responds with divine judgment.
+I named it GodBot after its creator, a God Coder.
+A+ for Holy Trinity with 2103 on its way, I am a God Coder.

 ---